Miniature Wonderland

 Conclusion

-Miniatur Wonderland is not a typical museum, but an interactive model universe – constantly in motion, technically impressive, and lovingly detailed.
+Miniatur Wunderland is not a typical museum, but an interactive model universe – constantly in motion, technically impressive and lovingly detailed.
 Anyone visiting Hamburg should plan to spend at least two hours here – ideally more.
-It is a place for wonder, discovery, and returning.
+It is a place to marvel, discover and come back to.

 Andreas Kirchner